 Double down on retention

 A sure sign of a successful SaaS company is MRR, which is the direct result of retention.
 Acquiring a customer is the first step, but providing value and a useful service will lead to the customer renewing for another year.
-So, in order to help increase your DAU you need to figure out what kind of activities and characteristics lead to retention, and build your idea of an active user around those.
+So, in order to help increase your DAU you need to figure out what kind of activities and characteristics lead to retention (which means conducting retention analysis), and build your idea of an active user around those.
 Retention will also take place if you’re consistently improving the overall customer experience.

 Review your customer lifecycle